 On February 1, an order issued by the U.S. Centers for Disease Control and Prevention (CDC) went into effect requiring people to wear masks while in all transportation hubs and on public modes of transportation, including airplanes, ships, ferries, trains, subways, buses, taxis, rideshares, airports, seaports, and train, bus, and subway stations.

-On April 30, the Transportation Security Administration (TSA), which is enforcing the order along with federal, state, and local authorities, said it is extending the requirement through September 13, 2021, from its initial expiration date of May 11.
+The U.S. Transportation Security Administration (TSA), which is enforcing the order along with federal, state, and local authorities, is now extending the requirement for a second time through January 18, 2022.
+It was initially set to expire on May 11 and had been extended through September 13, 2021.

-The CDC recently announced that those who have been fully vaccinated for COVID-19 can travel safely within the U.S. The mask order applies to all travelers whether they have been vaccinated or not.
+In light of the Delta variant, which can spread even among vaccinated individuals, the CDC recently announced that even those who have been fully vaccinated should go back to wearing masks indoors in places where COVID-19 is surging.
+The mask order applies to all travelers whether they have been vaccinated or not.

 Masks must be worn over the mouth and nose, according to the CDC order.
 For those wearing cloth masks, the masks “should be made with two or more layers of a breathable fabric that is tightly woven (i.e., fabrics that do not let light pass through when held up to a light source)”—that goes for gaiters, too, which should have two layers of fabric or be folded into two layers, according to the agency.
 Medical masks, such as surgical or N95 respirator masks, also pass muster.